zahiruliman/llm-prompt-training/training-materials/05_technique_iterative.md

 **From a Technical Perspective:** An initial, complex prompt (e.g., "Generate the full SKS") might have too many competing constraints for the AI to handle perfectly at once.
 By breaking down the refinement process into smaller, more focused follow-up prompts, you allow the model to concentrate its resources on one adjustment at a time (e.g., "Now, refine the non-functional requirements section...").

-**From a Practical Perspective:** It is often more efficient to generate a solid "Version 1.0" of an **SKB** or **SKS** and then refine it than it is to craft a single, perfect, all-encompassing prompt.
+**From a Practical Perspective:** It is often more efficient to generate a solid "Version 1.0" of an **BRS** or **SKS** and then refine it than it is to craft a single, perfect, all-encompassing prompt.
 This conversational approach allows for rapid course correction and the incremental improvement of a document, making the process feel more like a collaboration.

 ### **The Professional Refinement Process**